Pursuing a career in environmental law is perfect for individuals passionate about solving environmental challenges like climate change and pollution.

 Conservation and management are the two main areas of environmental law.
 This common law is implemented from the rules set by conventions, regulations, treaties, and statutes.
-Negligence to maintain these laws results in lawsuits, and the defendants are liable for the consequences of their negligence.
+Negligence to maintain these laws result in lawsuits, and the defendants are liable for the consequences of their negligence.

 2. Science undergraduate degrees are not essential

 There is a misconstrued idea that only people with science undergraduate degrees can pursue environmental law.
 However, many successful environmental lawyers often have humanities majors.
-Lawyers concentrate on the law, and in most situations, they have scientists to advise them on the scientific issues.
+Lawyers concentrate on the law, and in most situations, they have scientists to advise them on scientific issues.